ArcherN9/Loglr/README.md

 ### Change log ###

+##### v2.1.1 #####
+* Library ported to Kotlin
+* Removed silly Firebase analytics
+* Removed Fragment implementation of the login
+* Better activity implementation to mimic custom tabs (Tried custom tabs - but due to its limitations, its not possible to use if for OAuth)
+* Fixed a bug reported on the bug tracker

 ##### v1.2.1 #####
 * Developer has option to toggle auto OTP detection for 2FA
 * Better analytics to track user/developer behavior with library